stevenkfirth/eprun/docs/Working with Errors.rst

 1. Introduction
 ---------------

-Running an EnergyPlus simulation using the `eprun` function has the potential to raise a number of errors.
+Running an EnergyPlus simulation using the `runsim` function has the potential to raise a number of errors.
-These can arise from a variety of sources including user input error for the `eprun` function arguments and incorrectly specified EnergyPlus input files.
+These can arise from a variety of sources including user input error for the `runsim` function arguments and incorrectly specified EnergyPlus input files.

 The sections below demonstrate the different errors which can be encountered.